NathanKr/React/README.md

 <h3>What the project does</h3>
   This project is a collection of small projects i did as part of the learning curve which was required during my journey learning ReactJs.
+  Each small project has its own ReadMe file
   It covers the following subjects
   <ul>
     <li>Components</li>